jacobwojoski/dice-stats/README.md

 Used Google Charts as a charting library.
 (MIT License) Used ![Roll Tracker Module](https://foundryvtt.com/packages/roll-tracker) as a starting point but (MIT License)
 wanted the ability to track multiple dice types.
 This Basically lead to a full rewrite as I wanted a more OOP appreach for data storage.

+## INCOMPATABILITIES
+- Any system that doesnt print rolls to chat
+- Midi-Qol if **Merge Rolls to 1 Card** is enabled (Easiest solution would if Midi added an OnChatMessageUpdated Hook)
 ## Stats Tracked (Each Player)
 - Number of each roll (Plans to make roll data as a bar chart)
 - Total Number of rolls